 “This field is too rich and too precious to settle for modest impacts.
 We should be raising the bar,” stated Jack Shonkoff, MD, the founding director of Harvard University’s Center on the Developing Child, in advocating for leveraging science to transform pediatric primary care to better serve children’s needs.

-Dr. Shonkoff delivered the annual Dworkin lecture at Connecticut Children’s Medical Center, which is a Grand Rounds session named in honor of Paul Dworkin, MD, the executive director of community child health at Connecticut Children’s, the former physician in chief at Connecticut Children’s, and the founding director of the Help Me Grow National Center.
+Dr. Shonkoff delivered the annual Dworkin lecture at Connecticut Children’s Medical Center, which is a Grand Rounds session named in honor of Paul Dworkin, MD, the executive vice president of community child health at Connecticut Children’s, the former physician in chief at Connecticut Children’s, and the founding director of the Help Me Grow National Center.

 “I really have very special feelings and insights into my early experiences sharing an office with Paul at the beginning of our careers and I do want to celebrate this coming full circle because we did begin together,” said Dr. Shonkoff at the start of his presentation.